LearnToCodeApp-Group/LearnToCodeApp/readme.md

 **Summary:**

-Office administration software with the fuction to organize business ideas.
+Office administration software with the function to organize business ideas.

 * Client files
 * Project